sttica/movies2/README.md

 Use a ConentProvider
 Hide the API key - I adapted the example code provided here https://medium.com/@abhi007tyagi/storing-api-keys-using-android-ndk-6abb0adcadad
 -> thanks to Abhinav Tyagi!
+Start several ASYNC tasks in one activity
+Dynamically extend an existing layout (for the trailers) Add SQLite persistence for movie favorites